cap76/AZCourse_Winter2022/docs/12-deep-learning.md

 model %>% fit(x = trainingX, y = trainingY, validation_data = list(testingX, testingY), epochs = 100, verbose = 2)
 ```

-We can see that the mean square error rapidly decreases (from approx. 4 at epoch 1 to around 0.5 towards the end).
+We can see that the mean square error rapidly decreases (from approx. 16 at epoch 3 to around 0.8 towards the end).
 As always, let's take a look at the actual results, rather than rely on summary metrics.
-To make predictions we can use the {predict} function:
+To make predictions using the model we can use the {predict} function:

 ```r